640 South State StreetDover, Delaware 19901

 Other important specialists that may be involved in the treatment process include the following:

 Hematologists.
-Doctors who specialize in the functions and disorders of blood.
+Doctors who specialize in blood disorders.

 Radiologists.
 Doctors who specialize in diagnosing diseases by interpreting (reading) X-rays and other types of imaging tests.

 Pathologists.
 Doctors who specialize in diagnosis and classification of diseases by laboratory tests.